ezzing/3DLayout-documentation/README.md

 > Please, visit the section [Drawing with Snaps](#drawing-with-snaps) to
 > learn how to draw.

-The next step once you have drawn the building is configurating the roof.
+The next step once you have drawn the building is setting up the roof.
 There are different types of roofs depending on the shape of the building (if the building is irregular, the roof can only be flat or pent).